OSA-yp/java-explore-with-me/README.md

     "id": 12,
     "commentator": 12,
     "event": 4,
-    "comment": "This is first comment",
+    "text": "This is first comment",
     "created": "2025-07-20 21:11:05",
     "published": null,
     "status": "NEW"